Q. What does the NeuroEyeCoach therapy entail?

 The font size of the symbols on the screen is set by the font size test, carried out as part of the registration and at the outset of the program.

-Q. Why are you not supporting service Windows XP service pack 2 (or earlier)?
+Q. Why are you not supporting service Windows XP or Vista?

 Q. I have an Apple computer, can I run NeuroEyeCoach?